linnmyatmaung/Porforlio_Bot/README.md

 **Mindy Wunna** means "What is inside my mind."
 This is the front-end repository for the project, built using **Next.js**.
 State management is handled by **lifting state up**.

+## Project Overview

+- Mindy Wunna provides a conversational experience through a minimalist chat UI.
+When a user sends a message, it is transmitted to a backend API deployed on AWS Lambda, which processes the input and returns a relevant response.
+This project showcases seamless integration between a modern front-end (Next.js) and serverless backend.

 ## Features

 - 💬 Ask anything about me (e.g., skills, projects, hobbies, personality).